MONOGRAPHS and EDITED COLLECTIONS:

 ARTICLES and BOOK CHAPTERS:

-“Ancient Mesopotamian Music, the Politics of Reconstruction, and Extreme Early Music” for Open Access Musicology [Under Review]
+“Ancient Mesopotamian Music, the Politics of Reconstruction, and Extreme Early Music” for Open Access Musicology [In Press]

 “Transcribing Rites: Music History and Revisionist Narratives,” In The Cambridge Companion to The Rite of Spring.
 Edited by Davinia Caddy.
 New York and Cambridge: Cambridge University Press [Under Review]